 - Digital vs physical products: What's the difference?

-You don't have to be a professional graphic designer, either, since there are plenty of free tools available and AI-powered apps to help you create unique designs.
+You don’t need to be a pro ; to sell POD, plenty of free tools and AI-powered apps can help you create designs.

 - Figma vs Canva: Which app is best for your design needs?